Transferring to a Four Year University

 - Complete an AA and AS degree from a NC Community College.

 - Complete 6 semester transferable hours in each of the following areas: English, mathematics, science, social science, and foreign language.

 Students who met the UNC MCR in high school can transfer at any time but may have to compete for admission as freshmen if they have less than 30 transferable credit hours.

 Below are transfer admission links of four-year colleges and universities that endorse the North Carolina CAA.
 Use the links to learn more about the college’s specific transfer admission policies, transfer course equivalencies, and specific program or major requirements.
 Most of the colleges have online applications that you can access on the web.
+Each UNC System University has created transfer pathways that should assist you with taking the right courses at COA.
 For college specific scholarship information see the college's web page and for other scholarships go to College Transfer Scholarships.